History of Coast Survey

 1843: Hassler dies.
 Alexander Dallas Bache, great-grandson of Benjamin Franklin, succeeds Hassler.
 Bache is a physicist, scientist, and surveyor who establishes the first magnetic observatory.

-1843 - 1845: The Survey produces a set of six charts of "New York Bay and Harbor and the Environs."
+1843 to 1845: The Survey produces a set of six chart sheets of "New York Bay and Harbor and the Environs."

 1845: U.S. Coast Survey begins systematic studies of the Gulf Stream.
 It is the first systematic oceanographic project for studying a specific phenomenon commenced by any government or organization.
 Physical oceanography, geological oceanography, biological oceanography, and chemical oceanography of the Gulf Stream and its environs are covered in the initial orders, serving as a model for all subsequent integrated oceanographic cruises.